-Harsher in Hindsight: Try listening to one of Burt Gummer's rants about the government collecting people's information after hearing about the NSA scandal and the IRS targeting of political targets, and see if you still find them funny.
+Harsher in Hindsight: Try listening to one of Burt Gummer's rants about the government collecting people's information after hearing about the NSA scandal and the IRS targeting of political opponents, and see if you still find them funny.

 In the first movie, after sending the final Graboid over the cliff, Val yells, "Can you fly?!"
 Two movies later and...

 Val makes a remark that everyone knew about the Graboids and simply didn't tell Earl.
-He was being Sarcastic, but then came the fourth movie.
+He was being sarcastic, but then came the fourth movie.

+I Am Not Shazam: The monsters are called Graboids, not Tremors.
+Lampshaded in the third movie.
 The film title refers to the tremors, miniature earthquakes, caused by the monsters tunneling through the ground near the seismic sensors.
-Blame Pop Cultural Osmosis Failure for people thinking the monsters were called Tremors.
+Blame Pop-Cultural Osmosis Failure for people thinking the monsters were called Tremors.

 Mis-blamed: The TV series often gets the blame for the cancellation of Farscape, which earned it a great deal of backlash.
 However, the series was actually picked up two months before the Sci-Fi Channel's decision to cancel Farscape (which at the time had a contractual obligation for a fifth season).
-In fact, Tremors was originally set to premiere in January 2002 (alongside the final half Farscape's fourth season), but was delayed to that summer months after Farscape concluded in March due to special effects delays.
+In fact, Tremors was originally set to premiere in January 2002 (alongside the final half of Farscape's fourth season), but was delayed to that summer months after Farscape concluded in March due to special effects delays.